-While working as a Massachusetts Realtor over the last twenty five years one of the questions that always seems to come up is whether or not a Realtor is obligated to disclose a murder, suicide, haunting or other type of paranormal activity that may have occurred in a home or other Real Estate.
+While working as a Massachusetts Realtor over the last twenty eight years one of the questions that always seems to come up is whether or not a Realtor is obligated to disclose a murder, suicide, haunting or other type of paranormal activity that may have occurred in a home or other Real Estate.

 Wikepedia defines a haunted house as a home or other Real Estate often perceived as being inhabited by disembodied spirits of the deceased who may have been former residents or were familiar with the property.
 Supernatural activity inside homes is said to be mainly associated with violent or tragic events in the building’s past such as murder, accidental death, or suicide.

 Disclosing Murder, Suicide, and Haunted Homes in Massachusetts

 This is one of those topics that I would be willing to bet at least half the Realtor’s polled would get the answer wrong.
 I am sure most Real Estate agents would say that they are required to disclose a haunted house or if someone died in a property by murder or suicide.
 They would be dead wrong:)

 One of my beliefs is that every buyer should be entitled to know anything that could materially effect the value of a home or the ability to sell in the future.
 This in fact is one of the articles in the Real Estate code of ethics.